|

 required to finally unlock the application.

-Some Keygens will need: * Name: this can be fictitious * E-mail:
+* Name: this can be fictitious

-this can be fictitious * Business name: this can be fictitious
+* Business name: this can be fictitious

 Some programs need a serial to install then generate